In the previous section, we factored the calculation of the sum from 1 to 100 by creating a sum function.

 }

-When calling this function, also separate the numbers with ,.
+When calling this function, specify the numbers separated by commas as well.

-Real and dummy arguments correspond one-to-one, in the order in which they are listed.
+Actual arguments and formal parameters correspond one-to-one in the order they are listed.

-The following program is an example of calling the modified sum function.
+The following program demonstrates an example of calling an improved sum function.

 #include <stdio.h>